RobotecAI/robotec-o3de-tools/readme.md

 # RobotecWatchdogTools

-Minimal dependency Gem that allows to setup runtime checks and prevents starting the Editor/GameLauncher if the requirements are not met
+Minimal dependency Gem that allows the setup runtime checks and prevents starting the Editor/GameLauncher if the requirements are not met
 Refer to [readme](Gems/RobotecWatchdogTools/readme.md)

+# Disable the main view

+Deprecated, please use `-console-mode` switch available in o3de 2409.
+The description of said feature is in the original [PR](https://github.com/o3de/o3de/pull/18093).

 # LevelModificationTools

-TBD
+The level modification tool contains a component called PrefabVariantEditorComponent.
+This component allows the change a variant of loaded prefab during game mode.
+It exposes PrefabVariantRequestsBus to Script Canvas or LUA.

 # SensorDebug

-A tool that allows to adjust frequency, activate and deactive sensor during game mode.
+A tool that allows the adjusted frequency, activate and deactivate sensor during the game mode.

 # Smoothing